AN OVERVIEW OF

 “According as his divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of him that hath called us to glory and virtue.”
 2 Pet.
 1:3

 God has provided us with many things in His word to help us in our walk for Him.
 It is almost like a toolbox, where there is a tool for every job that we may need.
-If we faithfully read God’s word, we will have our toolbox full!
+If we faithfully read God’s word and practice it, we will have our toolbox full!
 We will make full use of “all things that pertain unto life and godliness”.
-He told us that the tools work, and also how they work.
-One of the most important tools is something we commonly refer to as “deliverance”.
-There are few subjects that bring more confusion and speculation than the means of Christian holiness.
+God has told us that the tools work, and He has also told us how they work.
+One of the most important things for a believer to lean is the truth of “deliverance”.
+There are few subjects that are surrounded with more confusion and speculation than the means of Christian holiness.
 Some of the theories taught by well-meaning Christians are completely contrary to scripture.
-And yet, God has dedicated three full chapters in Romans, and a portion of Galatians to answering this subject of deliverance.
+And yet, God has dedicated three full chapters in Romans, and a portion of Galatians to dealing with this subject of deliverance.

 What is deliverance?
-One of the greatest struggles a Christian encounters with the flesh, or the old nature.
+One of the greatest struggles a Christian encounters is that of sin after conversion.
+We find within ourselves the desire to sin, and also the desire to please God.
 Very often, this struggle is a surprise to young converts.
 When we first believe the gospel, we naturally expect that all of our spiritual problems are solved, and that, more or less, it will be easy to live a holy life for God.
 After all, we can’t imagine ourselves falling back into sinful habits after believing the gospel.
 However, experience proves otherwise.
 We sin again, and again, and again.
 We become frustrated with ourselves, and discouraged that we can’t manage to stop sinning.
+We are seeking for deliverance from the power of sin in our lives.

 A hopeless struggle?
-Many believers have concluded, whether from their own experience, or from bad teaching, that the struggle is hopeless.
-This is simply not true.
-Galatians 5:16-17 says “Walk in the Spirit, and ye shall no way fulfil flesh’s lust.
-For the flesh lusts against the Spirit, and the Spirit against the flesh: and these things are opposed one to the other, that ye should not do those things which ye desire”.
-There is a conflict between the flesh and the Spirit.
-The only thing that can oppose the flesh is the Spirit.
+Many believers have concluded, whether from their own experience or from bad teaching, that the struggle with indwelling sin is hopeless.
+This is simply not true, and it is a travesty that stems from ignorance.
+Galatians 5:16-17 says “But I say, walk by the Spirit, and ye shall in no wise fulfil flesh’s lust.
+For the flesh lusteth against the Spirit, and the Spirit against the flesh; and these things are opposed one to another, that ye should not do those things which ye would” (W. Kelly Trans.).
+There is a conflict between the flesh and the Spirit, and the only thing that can oppose the flesh is the Spirit.
 These verses show that the believer is NOT helpless against the flesh, and if we “walk in the Spirit” we are guaranteed to find deliverance from sin.
 There is hope!

 Errors of thinking.
 Wrong notions about deliverance from sin come from two common errors: (1) underestimating God’s power, and (2) applying wrong methods.
 First, many think that, while God is able to save us from hell, that somehow He is unable to deliver us from sin.
-This is untrue!
+This is completely false!
 God is able.
 He has not left us here to be slaves to sin for the rest of our lives.
 He has provided a way for deliverance from sin.
 Second, deliverance often presented as something that can be achieved through works, or human methods.
 Deliverance from the power of sin in our lives is obtained in the same way that deliverance from the penalty of sins is obtained.
 That is, on the basis of simple faith.
-Law-keeping will only result in more sin and misery.
-Human methods to suppress the flesh will only work for a limited time.
-God has much more to offer through His Spirit.
+Law-keeping will only result in more sin.
+Human inventions to suppress the flesh will only work for a limited time.
+God wants the believer to be totally free to serve Him!

 Deliverance in Romans.
 The details of Romans 5:12 – 8:17 expound the subject of deliverance from sin.
 There are five major sections: